-If you're not sure if it's worth your time, spend some time there — check out competitors, other companies, and popular hashtags — to see if your target audience is active on Twitter and what type of posts tend to perform well in your industry.
+If you're not sure if it's worth your time, spend some time there — check out competitors, other companies, popular hashtags, and trending topics — to see if your target audience is active on Twitter and what the top-performing posts are in your industry.

 Let's take a look at some example posts that will score well given the social media algorithms in 2023.

 Getting retweets is still one of the best ways to increase your reach on Twitter.

 Creating highly visual content on Twitter matters now more than ever.

 Same goes for Twitter threads.
 A thread on Twitter is a series of connected Tweets, used to provide additional context and information on a given topic.
 This is what they look like on Twitter:

 How Twitter’s social media algorithm works